 One of Viers' sons, John Viers, has operated the Park Place Barbers in Point Richmond for the past 41 years, she said.

 "I have a lovely view from where I live and lovely neighbors," Viers said.
 "I have a few schoolmates left, but just a few."

 Frank Storno, 97, remembers a lot of construction crews grading and paving streets and putting in sewer lines when he was growing up.

-Storno attended Stege Elementary School, Longfellow Junior High and Richmond High School in Richmond, graduating in 1935.
+Storno attended Stege Elementary School, Longfellow Junior High and Richmond High School, graduating in 1935.
 El Cerrito High School didn't open until 1941.

-Storno's only significant time away from El Cerrito was serving in the United States Army and Air Corps during World War II in the South Pacific.
+Storno's only significant time away from El Cerrito was serving in the U.S. Army and Army Air Forces during World War II in the South Pacific.

 Storno was not the eldest child in his family.
 His sister, Albany resident Estelle Williams, will celebrate her 100th birthday in June.

-Tom Panas of the historical society said the April 23 event will be "an opportunity to sit down and talk with (the pioneers)" and will include a slideshow of historical photographs and a selection of popular music from the 1920s and '30s.
+Tom Panas of the historical society said Wednesday's reception will be "an opportunity to sit down and talk with (the pioneers)" and will include a slideshow of historical photographs and a selection of popular music from the 1920s and '30s.